codedragon/code_reviews/outline.md

       5. git add: to make a bundle of work (just include the pages of the manuscript you made changes to)
       6. git commit: to verify that bundle of work (put a note on it: Sorry it took me so long to write that proof you asked for.)
-      7. git push: send it up to a central repository (mail that manuscript)
+      7. git push: send it up to a central repository (mail that manuscript) Needs network
 4. Working with others
    1. How different
    2. Get existing repo